AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+transform"></a>

 ### *sceneNode.transform : <code>Matrix</code>*
 Affine transform matrix that converts from the node's _local coordinate space_ to its parent's coordinate space.
 The matrix never hasskew or scale components, and if this node is an Artboard the matrix never has rotation either.
-Rather than working with the raw matrixdirectly, it may be easier to use methods such as [SceneNode#placeInParentCoordinates()](SceneNode#placeInParentCoordinates()) or [SceneNode#rotateAround()](SceneNode#rotateAround()).
+Rather than working with the raw matrixdirectly, it may be easier to use methods such as [placeInParentCoordinates](#SceneNode+placeInParentCoordinates) or [rotateAround](#SceneNode+rotateAround).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **See**